Khazl/esi-client/docs/Api/CorporationApi.md

 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  --- Alternate route: `/v2/corporations/{corporation_id}/containers/logs/`  --- This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  --- Alternate route: `/dev/corporations/{corporation_id}/containers/logs/`  Alternate route: `/v2/corporations/{corporation_id}/containers/logs/`  --- This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php